-Police In Fort Lee Rescue Child Stuck In Toy
+Police In Fort Lee Rescue 20-Month-Old Child Stuck In Toy

 Hernandez said the jaws of life were on the way to the home, but they didn’t wind up needing them.

 The toy didn’t have regular screws, so he had to forcefully break it open to free the child.
+He wound up using his own strength and before he knew it, Luca was finally free in the arms of his hero.